acronis/go-cti/cti-spec/SPEC.md

 Platform developers and vendors may create instances to dynamically configure the behavior of the domain.

-### CTI extensions
+### CTI type extensions

 #### References

-In addition to inheritance, platform developers can express relationship between different CTIs within the schema and validate the values using the `x-cti.reference` (JSON Schema) or `(cti.reference)` (RAMLx 1.0) extension.
+Platform developers can express relationship between different CTIs within the schema and validate the values using the `x-cti.reference` (JSON Schema) or `(cti.reference)` (RAMLx 1.0) extension.
 For example, a schema may specify that a specific field is a reference to a CTI: